griffinbaker12/griffinbaker12/README.md

 - a [deep work tracker](https://github.com/griffinbaker12/deep-work-tracker) in Python (cli tool)
 - contributing to the new [comma connect web app](https://github.com/commaai/new-connect)

-I've also shipped 3 apps to the App Store over the past 2.5 years that have been downloaded and used by thousands of people, the most successful one being [WYD](https://apps.apple.com/us/app/wyd-keep-in-touch/id6447770949).
+I've also shipped 3 apps to the App Store over the past 2.5 years that have been downloaded and used by thousands of people, the most successful one being [WYD (no longer active)](https://apps.apple.com/us/app/wyd-keep-in-touch/id6447770949).
 I am now freelancing as a systems engineer.

 My favorite languages is (currently) Python.
 Functional languages are pretty cool as well ([but dumb when strictly defined](https://youtu.be/ovYbgbrQ-v8?si=EhHlj2VXE1yXM7t2&t=1947)).